xtiko14/face_emotion_detection_Wizard-Tech/README.md

 # 📝Description

 Facial Emotion Detection is one of the useful and toughest Machine Learning tasks because of the intra-class variation in expressions among the people.
 The best usecase of FED is in human-machine interaction.
-EmoViz is a facial emotion detection system built using TensorFlow, which takes image input and display one of the seven emotions(Neutral, Happy, Surprise, Angry, Disgust, Sad, Fear).
+Emotion-AI is a emotion(face, speech, eye gaze, brainwave) detection system  built using TensorFlow, which takes image input and display one of the seven emotions(Neutral, Happy, Surprise, Angry, Disgust, Sad, Fear).

 <p align="right">(<a href="#top">back to top</a>)</p>

 # 🤖About the Models

-The system employs two models: one for face detection and another for facial emotion classification.
+The system employs several models: one for face detection and another for facial emotion classification.
+Then ...

 ## Face Detector